gwh120104/deepmetabolism/README.md

 ### A genome model for *E. coli*: iJO1366DM model as the demo for DeepMetabolism.

 If you want to run a larger-scale model, we provide the iJO1366DM model as a demo.
-You can easily change the inputs (including the constraint-based reconstructed model, available phenotype names, and all the input data) and follow the above instructions for the toy model to run this genome scale.
+You can easily change the inputs (including the constraint-based reconstructed model, available phenotype names, and all the input data) in the `config.py`, and follow the above instructions for the toy model to run this genome scale.
 All the materials related to iJO1366DM model is available [here](https://www.dropbox.com/s/7kaw8m7ozp3liyc/iJO1366_demo.tar.gz?dl=0).